Kousikdutta1/Netflix-Shows-and-Movies-Dataset-Analysis/README.md

 # Netflix-Shows-and-Movies-Dataset-Analysis
-Introduction :
+This dataset consists of tv shows and movies available on Netflix as of 2019.
 Analyzing different aspects of Netflix Movies and TV shows with the help of Exploratory data analysis.

 # Steps involved for Exploratory Data Analysis-